• Home

 Dear NCH2 Community,

 We hope you and your families are staying safe and well.
 Please submit materials for the next newsletter by Aug 4th, 2021 so we can make sure to include them.
-Submit items by emailing NCH2.Chicago@gmail.com.
+Submit items by emailing [email protected].

 This week's newsletter includes a blog post written by students on current research, upcoming events, job openings in the local areas, and links to articles in the research literature and popular press.